facebook/react-native-website/docs/the-new-architecture/using-codegen.md

         ],
         "RCTImageDataDecoder": [
           "<iOS-class-conforming-to-RCTImageDataDecoder>",
           // we don't have a good example for this, but it works in the same way.
 Pass the name of the class that implements the RCTImageDataDecoder.
-It must be a Native Modules.
+It must be a Native Module.
         ]
       },
       "componentProvider": {